IBM-Cloud/docs/services/ContinuousDelivery/cd_about.md

 # About {{site.data.keyword.contdelivery_short}}
 {: #cd_about}

-Last updated: 11 November 2016
+Last updated: 15 November 2016
 {: .last-updated}

-{{site.data.keyword.contdelivery_full}} allows you to build, test, and deliver apps using DevOps best practices and leading industry tools.
+With {{site.data.keyword.contdelivery_full}}, you can build, test, and deliver applications by using DevOps practices and industry-leading tools.
 {:shortdesc}

-Using the {{site.data.keyword.contdelivery_short}} service, you can complete the following tasks:
+The {{site.data.keyword.contdelivery_short}} service supports your DevOps workflows:

- * Create integrated DevOps toolchains to enable tool integrations that support your development, deployment, and operations tasks.
+ * You can create integrated DevOps toolchains to enable tool integrations that support your development, deployment, and operations tasks.

-  Toolchains provide an integrated set of tools to build, deploy, and manage your apps.
-You can create toolchains that include {{site.data.keyword.Bluemix_notm}} services, open source tools, and third party tools that make development and operations repeatable and easier to manage.
+  A toolchain is an integrated set of tools that you can use to collaboratively develop, build, deploy, test, and manage applications.
+You can create toolchains that include {{site.data.keyword.Bluemix_notm}} services, open source tools, and third-party tools, such as GitHub, PagerDuty, and Slack, that make development and operations repeatable and easier to manage.

- * Deliver continuously using an automated pipeline.
+ * Deliver continuously by using automated pipelines.

   Automate builds, unit tests, deployments, and more.
 Build, test, and deploy in a repeatable way with minimal human intervention.
 Be ready to release into production at any time.

- * Edit and push your code from anywhere using the rich web-based IDE.
+ * Edit and push your code from anywhere by using the web-based IDE.

-  You can choose to use the web-integrated environment built on Eclipse Orion.
-Create, edit, run, debug, and complete source control tasks, and seemlessly move from editing your code to deploying it to production.
+  Create, edit, run, and debug, and complete source-control tasks in GitHub.
+Seemlessly move from editing your code to deploying it to production.

- * Improve quality through Insights.
+ * Improve quality through {{site.data.keyword.DRA_short}}.

-  Understand build status, security scan results, code coverage, and test coverage to evaluate whether to promote your app to the next environment.
-Use policy gates to automatically ensure quality before promotion.

- * Maximize uptime and user satisfaction.

-  You can use the {{site.data.keyword.Bluemix_notm}} Availability Monitoring service to help your DevOps team make sure that applications are always available and meet user expectations for response time as you roll out continuous updates.
+  Understand the dynamics of your team as it develops and delivers code.
+Learn how users interact with your application.
+Review data to help you manage your application's operations.

 # Related Links
 {: #rellinks}